Elfsetup/elfsetup/README.md

 - A PyGTK Application.
 - Etc.

-Nixsetup can install packs.
+Elfsetup can install packs.
 Packs are severals libraries downloaded from aptitude in runtime that conform applications libraries dependencies.
 (see "payload/setup.pl" for configuration)